-Tuesday evenings in Capelle a/d IJssel are in Buurthuis ‘t Klavier (address: Gong 4).
+Tuesday evenings in Capelle a/d IJssel (near Rotterdam) are in Buurthuis ‘t Klavier (address: Gong 4).
 Don't be worried you've come to the wrong place as you see the entrance beneath a schoolbuilding.
 Coffee and refreshing beverages are available at a reasonable price.
 The location does not provide food.

 On Wednesday evening the meeting is in Leiden at Dienstencentrum Radius Merenwijk (address: Rosmolen 28, Evening entrance at the Stellingmolen, back of the building).
 Also here coffee and beverages are available at reasonable prices.

 Every Tuesday -> Capelle a/d IJssel, suburb of Rotterdam.
 From 19:00h to midnight or a bit later.

 Every Wednesday -> Leiden.
 From 19:00h to midnight or a bit later.

 Very rarely due to national Holiday or Christmas we have to skip a meeting.
 Again, check our agenda for details.
 Once in a while we have a meeting on Saturday.
 Alternating between both locations.
 These sessions start at 12:00h and run until 23:59h.

 All kinds of tabletop and boardgames: card games, war games, dexterity games, trading games, family games, cooperative games, simulation games.
 See here for some examples.
 If you don't know any of these games or haven't played many games before - don't worry!
 See below.

 How (do I attend a meeting)?

 Check the meeting is on.
 Always confirm with the Agenda (link).